Video games in Germany

-Germany has the second-largest video games market in Europe, with 44.3 million gamers in 2018, after Russia.
-Consumers in Germany spent €4.4 billion on video games over the course of 2018, a 9 percent year-on-year increase from 2017.
+Germany has the second-largest video games player base in Europe, with 44.3 million gamers in 2018, after Russia.
+Consumers in Germany spent €5.87 billion on video games over the course of 2021, a 3 percent year-on-year increase from 2020.
 The video game market in Germany grew by 6 percent to €6.2 billion ($6.7 billion) in 2019.

 The annual Gamescom in Cologne is the world's largest video game expo by number of attendees.

 Home production

 Origins

 German production of popular video-games began principally on the 16-bit systems such as the Commodore Amiga and Atari ST in the 1980s, although a number of successful titles were also released on the Commodore 64 which dominated the 8-bit computer market in the country at the time.
 Popular developers of the 16-bit era included Thalion, Factor 5 (who were responsible for developing the entire Turrican series) and Blue Byte.
 Blue Byte and Factor 5 remain in existence in 2006 and produce titles for Windows PCs.